xbwei/Random-Walk-and-Network-Analyze/README.md

 ==========
 This tool can be used in ArcGIS as a python tool box.

-Four function are provided:
+Four functions are provided:

   Graph construct;

   Randdom walk calculation;

   Random walk result check;

   Network measurment from Networkx